barryvdh/laravel-debugbar/readme.md

     $ php artisan asset:publish barryvdh/laravel-debugbar

+Note: The public assets can change overtime (because of upstream changes), it is recommended to re-publish them after update.
+You can also add the republish command in composer.json.

+    "post-update-cmd": [
+        "php artisan ide-helper:generate",
+        "php artisan asset:publish barryvdh/laravel-debugbar"
+    ],

 The profiler is enabled by default, if you have app.debug=true.
 You can override that in the config files.
 You can also set in your config if you want to include the vendor files also (FontAwesome and jQuery).
 If you have them, set it to false.
 You can also only display the js of css vendors, but setting it to 'js' or 'css'